JujuAdams/Sphinx/README.md

 Remember that no security is unbeatable: it is a case of *when* security is broken rather than *if* it can be.
 Encryption just slows the process.
 Think carefully about what data you absolutely need to protect in your game and always export builds using YYC!

-The method used here is: 1) compress a buffer using GM's native zlib implementation 2) use a PRNG to XOR bytes in the compressed buffer.
+The method used here is:
+1. Compress a buffer using GM's native zlib implementation
+2. Use a PRNG to XOR bytes in the compressed buffer

 By default, the entire buffer is XOR'd though this is ultimately overkill for very large buffers and deleterious for performance -`SPHINX_MAXIMUM_XOR_BYTES` can be set to limit how many bytes should be XOR'd.